kerematam/send-ethereum-tx/README.md

 # Create Ethereum Transaction with Infura

-This repo is intended to show how Ethereum transaction can be made with [Infura](https://infura.io/) and [web3.js v1.3.3](https://web3js.readthedocs.io/en/v1.3.0/).
+This repo is intended to show how the Ethereum transaction can be made with [Infura](https://infura.io/) and [web3.js v1.3.3](https://web3js.readthedocs.io/en/v1.3.0/).

-The project code, higly influced by [gist](https://gist.github.com/raineorshine/c8b30db96d7532e15f85fcfe72ac719c) of [@raineorshine](https://gist.github.com/raineorshine).
+The project code, higly influenced by [gist](https://gist.github.com/raineorshine/c8b30db96d7532e15f85fcfe72ac719c) of [@raineorshine](https://gist.github.com/raineorshine).

-The Code, simply generates raw transaction and sign it with private key of sender address.
+It simply generates a raw transaction and sign it with a private key of the sender address.
 Then Infura API is used to broadcast this raw transaction to Ethereum's Ropsten test network.

 ## Pre-requirement

-We will use [Infura](https://infura.io/) as our Ethereum client; so enroll and get your project ID from dashboard.
+We will use [Infura](https://infura.io/) as our Ethereum client; so enroll and get your project ID from the dashboard.

 ## Steps